warmana/cloudant-docs-fork/source/includes/guides/_warehousing.md

 Cloudant then [replicates](http://docs.cloudant.com/replication.html) to perform an 'initial load' of the database documents into the warehouse, giving you a working collection of your data in the dashDB relational database.

+Over time,
+your Cloudant database content might change.
+You can modify the schema of an existing warehouse.

+<aside class="warning" role="complementary" aria-label="reloadDataAfterSchemaChange">If you modify the schema of an existing warehouse,
+the data from your Cloudant database must be replicated again into the warehouse database.
+In effect,
+modifying the schema causes a fresh 'initial load' into the warehouse.</aside>

 ### Working with your warehouse